subhacom/argos/README.md

    to select the  right command.
 But note that you will need to install the appropriate [NVIDIA driver](https://www.nvidia.com/Download/index.aspx) for it to work.

+   *NOTE: Feb 2024 YOLACT does not work on PyTorch with CUDA 12 due to a device mismatch.
+Use CUDA  11.8 version of PyTorch*

    In case you do not have a CUDA capable GPU, you have to use *CPU-only* version (which can be ~10 times slower), in the Anaconda prompt